-A nation wide phenomenon known as Hikikomori where people are shut in there houses (or in extreme cases, their rooms) for years on end.
+A nationwide phenomenon known as Hikikomori is where people are shut in their houses (or in extreme cases, their rooms) for years on end.
 People may seek withdrawal from society for a number of reasons like social anxiety, personality disorders, or perhaps depression.

-A study in 2018 estimated the total amount of people suffering with Hikikomori in Japan to be around 613,000 between the aged of 40-64.
-This obviously doesn’t account for the younger demographic that are likely to be heavily influenced by media and technology which means the total number of Hikikomori throughout Japan is likely to be in the millions.
+A study in 2018 estimated the total amount of people suffering from Hikikomori in Japan to be around 613,000 between the ages of 40 and 64.
+This obviously doesn’t account for the younger demographic that is likely to be heavily influenced by media and technology which means the total number of Hikikomori throughout Japan is likely to be in the millions.

 48. There is an entire island of rabbits

 Just off the coast of Hiroshima is a small island called Ōkunoshima, home to hundreds of rabbits!